Florida Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Summary

 Medicaid’s rules, benefits and name can all vary by state.
-This article focuses on Florida Medicaid Long Term Care for seniors, which will pay for care in a nursing home, a beneficiary’s home and other settings through one of three programs – Nursing Home Medicaid, Statewide Medicaid Managed Care (SMCC) Long-Term Care (LTC) and Medicaid for Aged and Disabled (MEDS-AD).
-This is different than regular Medicaid, which is for financially limited people of all ages.
+This article focuses on Florida Medicaid Long Term Care for seniors, which will pay for care in nursing homes, beneficiary’s homes, assisted living residences and other settings through one of three programs – Nursing Home Medicaid, Statewide Medicaid Managed Care (SMCC) Long-Term Care (LTC) and Medicaid for Aged and Disabled (MEDS-AD).
+These programs are different from the regular Medicaid that is for financially limited people of all ages.

 Florida Medicaid Long Term Care Programs